eigentechnologies/cpip/README.md

 will be removed but the associated libraries will remain for the final package.

-**NOTE:** If you have any `pip` dependencies AND any cross-compilers defined in your environment files, the cross-compilers will be removed regardless of the fact you defined them to be there.
-Defining all `pip` dependencies via `poetry` will prevent this from happening.
-Although, its questionable why one would want to ship cross-compilers with a portable environment in the first place.

 #### Order of Environments
 This tool can take more than one `conda` environment file.
 These files will be loaded in the order they are given on